TheophileBERTELOOT/MOEA-ARM/README.md

 # MOEA-ARM
-Multi Objectives Evolutionnary Algorithm - Association rules mining
+Multi Objectives Evolutionary Algorithm - Association rules mining
 # Introduction
-Gather a huge amount of multi objectives evolutionnary algorithm for solve the association rules mining problem.
-This library provide state of the art algorithm and tools to compare algorithm performance, futhermore you can choose the metrics which be used for objectives.
-It's also possible to speed up algorithm by using GPU.
+Gather a huge amount of multi objectives evolutionary algorithm for solve the association rules mining problem.
+This library provide state-of-the-art algorithm and tools to compare algorithm performance, futhermore you can choose the metrics which be used for objectives.
+It's also possible to speed up algorithm by using GPUs.
 # Performance analysis tools
-There is an example for instanciate the performance component.
+There is an example of instantiate the performance component.
 ```python
 objectiveNames = ['support','confidence','klosgen']
 criterionList = ['scores','execution time']
 algorithmNameList = ['CSOARM','MOPSO']
 perf = Performances(algorithmNameList,criterionList,objectiveNames)
 ```
-There is an exemample for update the performance component, usually in the main loop
+There is an example of update the performance component, usually in the main loop
 ```python
 perf.UpdatePerformances(score=alg.fitness.paretoFront,executionTime=alg.executionTime,i=i,algorithmName=algorithmNameList[k])
 ```